 Do you have questions or concerns about hiring an attorney in Newport News?
 Contact the bar association below:

 Norfolk & Portsmouth Bar Association

 The best chance a claimant has of being approved for disability is at the hearing stage.
 All Newport residents will have their hearings held at the Norfolk Office of Disability Adjudication and Review (ODAR).
 Currently, there are 2,799 pending cases at the Norfolk Hearing office and the wait time is 321 days.

 From October 2012 to January 2013, the Norfolk Hearing office had 1193 hearings scheduled.
 Approximately 85.70% of these hearings were resolved (approved, partially approved or denied).
 The 7 judges in the Norfolk office handled about 2.4 dispositions per day, which comes out to about 17 scheduled hearings per day.
 Approximately 62% of the hearings were held in person and 38% of them through video conferencing.

 A Newport News disability will without a doubt be familiar with this office, since he or she will have attended hearings in the past on behalf of other claimants.
 By hiring an attorney, you will gain access to the knowledge and experience they have developed over the years.

 It can be difficult to wait for almost a year to have your hearing scheduled when you are out of work.
 You can contact your local congressman to see if it possible to speed up your hearing:

 Newport News, VA 23607

-Speak with a disability attorney or advocate for free by filling out the form below:
+Speak with a disability attorney or Social Security disability advocates for free by filling out the form below: